-Applications of candidates for membership (other than Day Members) of the club shall be submitted to the Committee by the Secretary and the election of such candidates shall be at the discretion of the Committee.
+Applications of candidates for membership of the club shall be submitted to the Committee by the Secretary and the election of such candidates shall be at the discretion of the Committee.
 The name and address and description of the candidate and names of his proposer and seconder, being members of the club, shall be stated on each application submitted to the Committee, provided that in the case of a candidate who knows no member of the club, the Committee shall be empowered to carry out the election after proper enquiries.
 Membership of the club shall continue only for the period covered by the current subscription and members shall be subject to re-election annually by the Committee.
 There will be no need for proposers and seconders for those re-joining the club.

 All applications must be made by an individual in his own correct name and be signed by the said applicant personally.

 Applications by persons under the age of 18 years must be countersigned by a parent or guardian.